-- Regarding the written texts on ARES: If the reading is a pdf or linked to a website available to the public, you will be able to access it right away.
-If a reading is linked to a UF database, if you are on campus, you have immediate access.
-If you are off campus, see the instructions below for accessing UF databases from off campus.
-You can either print the readings or use them online either choice is fine. - Regarding the visual texts: All texts are available through ARES through UF-related streaming services or on DVD format at Library West.
-The DVDs are on reserve for this class, so you must go to the 2nd floor desk and request the DVD for viewing.
-You also may be able to access some of the visual texts through streaming services to which you subscribe.
+- Regarding written texts on ARES: If the text is a pdf or linked to a website available to the public, you will be able to access it right away.
+If a reading is linked to a UF database, if you are on campus, you have immediate access. - Regarding visual texts (films/tv): All the films/tv we will study are available through UF-related streaming services on ARES, which is linked to a UF database.
+Exception: The Twilight Zone "Eye of the Beholder" is not available on ARES (see list below for how to access it on your own).
+If you are on campus, you will have immediate access.
+The films also are available in DVD format at Library West.
+They are on reserve for this class, so you must go to the 2nd floor desk and request the DVD for viewing.
 You are welcome to access them in this way if you wish.
-At this present time, only "Eye of the Beholder" The Twilight Zone is not available via UF-related streaming.

-ACCESSING COURSE RESERVES FROM OFF CAMPUS
+ACCESSING Texts from COURSE RESERVES (ARES) OFF CAMPUS |